-While the PRC government adopted or adjusted the measures mentioned above and may adopt or adjust other measures in the future seeking to support healthy development of the residential real estate market in China, the government policies significantly impacted the residential real estate market in the past year.
+While the PRC government has adopted or adjusted the measures mentioned above and may adopt or adjust other measures in the future seeking to support the healthy development of the residential real estate market in China, the government policies significantly impacted the residential real estate market in the past few years.
 For example, a few real estate developers, such as China Evergrande Group, Kaisa Group Holdings Ltd., Yango Group Co. and us, have experienced decreasing transaction volumes in the Chinese residential real estate market, closing of certain financing opportunities and significant challenges and pressure on short-term liquidity in 2021.
+The crisis has also led to notable bankruptcies, with China's largest developer, Country Garden, causing investor concerns about potential loan defaults.
+China Evergrande filed for U.S. bankruptcy in August 2023 while restructuring its debt, having defaulted on a massive \$300 billion debt in 2021; it was ordered to liquidate by Hong Kong High Court in January 2024.
 We cannot assure you that the PRC government will not adopt additional and more stringent industry policies, regulations and measures in the future, nor can we assure you when or whether the existing policies and regulations will be eased or reversed, or otherwise enhanced to some extent in their implementations.
 If the policies remain unchanged or become more restrictive, they may continue affecting the growth rate of the Chinese residential real estate market, some of which may cause a decline in transaction volumes and average selling prices, prevent developers from raising the capital they need, increase developers' costs to start new projects and increase the burdens on developers to secure financing on favorable terms or at all.
 In addition, the slowdown of China's economic growth as well as the housing market may result in the banks and other financial institutions becoming more cautious in their lending activities, and therefore adversely impact our ability to secure financing.
-As a result, our business and results of operations may be materially and adversely affected.
+As a result,

 In the United States, we currently have three development projects in the Brooklyn, Manhattan and Queens boroughs of New York City.
 Presale proceeds (i.e., deposits and other sales proceeds received before the conveyance of title to the buyer) cannot be used to finance project construction under local laws and regulations applicable to the New York projects, so we are financing their development through internal funds and bank loans, causing us to utilize more of our own funds to undertake larger construction debt obligations and to bear higher borrowing costs.
+In January 2024, two of our subsidiaries in the United States filed voluntary petitions for relief under chapter 11 of title 11 of the United States Code.
+See "Item 8.
+Financial Information-A. Consolidated Statements and Other Financial Information-Legal Proceedings."

-As of December 31, 2022, our contractual obligations amounted to US\$3,637.1 million, primarily arising from contracted construction costs or other capital commitments for future property developments, operating lease obligations and debt obligations.
-Of this amount, US\$2,439.0 million was due within one year.
+As of December 31, 2023, our contractual obligations amounted to US\$3,305.1 million, primarily arising from contracted construction costs or other capital commitments for future property developments, operating lease obligations and debt obligations.
+Of this amount, US\$1,939.8 million was due within one year.